verdaux/BookNotes/Phrases/Impressors 8.md

 - [ ] How dare you impugn my clicking?
 - [ ] Diffident in the most seductive way.
 - [ ] I will certainly endeavour to do so.
+- [ ] If you don't have a dream, how can you make the dream come true?